redbooth/departure/README.md

 ### LHM support

 If you moved to Soundcloud's [Lhm](https://github.com/soundcloud/lhm) already, we got you covered.
-Percona Migrator overrides Lhm's DSL so that all the alter statements also go through `pt-online-schema-change` as well.
+Departure overrides Lhm's DSL so that all the alter statements also go through `pt-online-schema-change` as well.

 You can keep your Lhm migrations and start using Rails migration's DSL back